 Once your tea is ready, add honey instead of sugar to sweeten your tea.
-There are no standard recommended doses for natural foods from the FDA, therefore trust your taste buds and decide for yourself.
-A couple of tablespoons of honey should be fine for most.
+There are no standard recommended doses for natural foods from the FDA, therefore trust your taste buds and decide for yourself and purchase honey from a reputable source.

-- If you a diabetic, make sure that you are not consuming a lot of honey.
-Yes, honey is healthier than sugar, but it still is a simple sugar that will cause sudden spikes of high glucose levels in your system.
+- If you have diabetes, consult your physician before adding honey to your diet.
+Yes, honey can be a healthier alternative than sugar, but it still is a simple sugar that can cause sudden spikes of high glucose levels in your body.
 Persistent high blood sugar levels will eventually lead to long-term complications associated with diabetes, like heart disease, diabetic retinopathy, diabetic nephropathy, etc. It’s best to avoid all kinds of simple sugar if you have uncontrolled diabetes mellitus.
-If your sugar levels are controlled, you should be fine, but regular sugar monitoring is recommended.
+Even if your sugar levels are controlled, regular blood sugar monitoring is recommended.

 - Avoid feeding honey to infants.
-In kids less than 1 year of age, honey can cause infant botulism.
-This happens when the honey is contaminated with the toxins of a bacteria called Clostridium botulinum.
-Go for a product produced by a good honey brand.
+In kids less than one year of age, honey can cause infant botulism if the honey is contaminated with the toxins of a bacteria called Clostridium botulinum.

-- Too much tea is not good for your health either.
-Tea contains caffeine which can agitate your system and lead to restlessness, palpitations, anxiety, and insomnia.
-To avoid tea-related side-effects, limit your tea intake to 3-4 cups per day.
-You can also go for decaffeinated tea, as they contain a lesser amount of caffeine than regular tea.
+- Monitor your tea consumption, as some teas do contain caffeine.
+The caffeine in tea can agitate your system and lead to restlessness, palpitations, anxiety, and insomnia.
+Limit your tea intake to 3-4 cups per day to avoid tea-related side effects.
+You can also try decaffeinated tea, as it contains less caffeine than regular tea.

-- If you are using any herbal tea, take some time to research their individual side-effects before using them, especially if you are pregnant or if you use any long-term medications.
-Some herbs at high doses tend to interact with certain drugs, while some herbs may initiate contractions in the pregnant uterus.
-So, be cautious, and avoid if you have any known allergy to any specific herbs.
+- If you are using any herbal tea, take some time to research its side effects before using them, especially if you are pregnant or if you use any long-term medications.
+Some herbs at high doses tend to interact with certain drugs, while some may initiate contractions in pregnant women.
+Also, avoid it if you have any known allergy to any specific herbs.